privacyidea/privacyidea/doc/policies/authentication.rst

 type: str

-With these actions you may set alternative challenge texts for email, SMS and U2F tokens.
+With these actions the administrator may set alternative challenge texts for email, SMS and U2F tokens.